metalsmith/metalsmith.io/src/docs/usage-guide.md

 {% endcodeblock %}
 {% endcodetabs %}

+Plugins like @metalsmith/layouts and @metalsmith/in-place provide access to the global metadata in the file context for rendering.

 *File metadata* [can be defined as front-matter][docs_frontmatter] in any file (provided that you didn't disable it with [`metalsmith.frontmatter(false)`][api_method_frontmatter]):

 ```yaml